-Keith Barton is a Consultant Ophthalmologist and Glaucoma Specialist at Moorfields Eye Hospital, Honorary Reader, UCL Institute of Ophthalmology, Co-founder and Co-organiser of Ophthalmology Futures Forums and the International Glaucoma Surgery Registry and former Editor-in-Chief of the British Journal of Ophthalmology from 2014-2021.
+Keith Barton is a Consultant Ophthalmologist and Glaucoma Specialist at Moorfields Eye Hospital, Professor of Ophthalmology at University College London, Co-founder and Co-organiser of Ophthalmology Futures Forums and the International Glaucoma Surgery Registry and former Editor-in-Chief of the British Journal of Ophthalmology.

 Please click on the links below to discover more about his various fields of work.
 The links to social media above connect to the relevant services.